-Russell Reynolds Associates Inc. has been retained to assist the Nominating and Corporate Governance Committee in its work in identifying and vetting candidates from time to time.
+Russell Reynolds Associates Inc. has been retained in the past to assist the Nominating and Corporate Governance Committee in its work in identifying and vetting candidates from time to time.
 The Nominating and Corporate Governance Committee makes its recommendation to the full Board, which makes the final determination whether to nominate or appoint Director candidates.
-Russell Reynolds recommended Peggy Johnson as a Director candidate to the Nominating and Corporate Governance Committee.
-Mr. L.K.
-Murdoch, our Executive Chair and Chief Executive Officer, introduced Mr. Abbott to the Nominating and Corporate Governance Committee, which recommended Mr. Abbott to the full Board for nomination.

-The following table sets forth certain diversity statistics relating to the Board members as of the date of this proxy statement, as required by Nasdaq listing rules:
+The following table sets forth certain diversity statistics relating to the Board members as of the date of this proxy statement, as required by Nasdaq listing rules.
+For Board member diversity statistics as of September 22, 2023, please see our 2023 proxy statement filed with the SEC on September 22, 2023.

-Board Diversity Matrix (as of September 22, 2023)
+Board Diversity Matrix (as of September 26, 2024)

-Total Number of Directors 8
+Total Number of Directors 7 7

 Female Male

-Part I: Gender Identity
+Part I: Gender Identity Part I: Gender Identity

-Directors 1 7
+Directors 1 6

 Part II: Demographic Background

 African American or Black 0 1

 Hispanic or Latinx 0 1

-White 1 6
+White 1 5

 Two or More Races or Ethnicities 0 1

 The FOX Board is comprised of highly skilled directors who bring a diverse range of skills and experiences to the Board's oversight role.
-The following table summarizes the key skills and experiences the Board considered important in its decision to nominate or re-nominate that individual to the Board.
+The following table summarizes the key skills and experiences the Board considers important in its decision to nominate or re-nominate individuals to the Board.
 Additional details about each individual Director nominee's experiences and qualifications are presented in his or her biography.

-Executive Management Experience Public Company Board Experience Media Industry Experience Corporate Strategy Technology Risk Management & ESG Government & Public Policy Non-Profit, Education & Philanthropic Experience
+Executive Management Experience Public Company Board Experience Media Industry Experience Finance & Accounting Corporate Strategy Technology Risk Management & ESG Business Development, M&A & Capital Markets Government & Public Policy Non-Profit, Education & Philanthropic Experience

 Directors:

-Lachlan Murdoch 1 1 1 1 ✓ 1 1 1 ✓
+Lachlan Murdoch 1 1 1 / 1 1 1 1 1

-Tony Abbott ✓ 1 ✓ ✓ ✓ ✓ ✓
+Tony Abbott 1 1 1 1 ✓ / /

-William A. Burck 1 1 ✓ 1 ✓ ✓
+William A. Burck 1 1 1 1 1 1 /

-Chase Carey ✓ ✓ 1 ✓ ✓ ✓ ✓ ✓ ✓
+Chase Carey 1 / 1 / 1 1 1 ✓ /

-Roland A. Hernandez 1 1 1 √ ✓ 1 1 1 ✓
+Roland A. Hernandez 1 1 1 1 1 1 1 1 1

-Margaret "Peggy" L. Johnson 1 1 1 ✓ ✓ 1 1 1 1 √
+Margaret "Peggy" L. Johnson 1 / > 1 > > > > 1 >

-Paul D. Ryan ✓ 1 1 ✓ 1 ✓ 1 ✓
+Paul D. Ryan 1 1 1 / ✓ 1 1 1